 • Increased use of digital media (screen activity)

-• Increased close work (e.g.b Read)
+• Increased close work (e.g. reading)

-• Daylight deficit
+• daylight deficit

-• Parental smoking (especially mother during pregnancy)
+• Smoking of parents (especially mother during pregnancy)

-• Pollutant pollution (e.g.b Fine dust, nitrogen oxides)
+• pollution (e.g. fine dust, nitrogen oxides)

 • Poor vitamin D supply